1983 24 Hours of Le Mans: Morning

 As dawn broke, all 11 Porsche 956s were still running – in the top 12 positions.
-By contrast no Lancias remained and only 2 of the 7 Rondeaux.
+By contrast no Lancias remained and only 2 of the 7 Rondeau.
 When interviewed, Jean Rondeau was scathing of Ford's lack of support for the Cosworth engines.
 Bell finally took the lead at 6.30am, but held it for only fifteen minutes, when he came to a stop at Mulsanne – a wire from his Motronic engine system had come adrift.
 He was able to reattach it (as the drivers had practiced) but the consequent pitstop cost them twelve minutes and five laps.
 The Andretti Kremer car took over second, putting a lap on the Rothmans Porsche.

 It needed more hard driving by the champion pair, as they had conserved petrol in the first half of the race.
 In the process, Ickx set a new lap record of 3:29.1.
 They finally retook second place at 11.30, albeit three laps behind the team-mates.
 A miserable race for the Mass/Bellof works Porsche finally came to an end. on Sunday afternoon.
 After running on five cylinders since midnight, the engine finally gave up at a late-morning pit-stop.
 Although the mechanics worked for a half-hour, they could not restart the engine.

 Without the precision of the Motronic system, the only hope for the privateer Porsche teams to match the works teams was on fuel economy.
 The Porsches were doing 14 laps as standard, and switching to the 10-litre reserve tank would often get an extra lap.
 Rupert Keegan inadvertently found out the fuel limit on Sunday morning.
 Mistakenly shown a pit-board with "14" on it, instead of "16" (meaning 16th lap, pit now), the car spluttered and was misfiring badly.
 Amazingly, the Fitzpatrick car was able to complete a 17th lap on 100 litres of fuel - 6.5mpg (36 L/100 km).
 French hopes had taken a dive when the Pescarolo/Boutsen Rondeau retired at breakfast time with engine failure, while the British fraternity lost the Nimrod due to a broken connecting rod later in the morning, after running as high as 13th.

 In the late morning the two Lancia LC1s of the Scuderia Sivama pitted with major engine issues.
 When repairs could not solve the issues, the cars were parked up for five hours until just before 4pm when they went out to complete several laps.
 Unfortunately, with insufficient distance covered neither could be classified.

 Early in the afternoon, Klaus Ludwig, in the 4th-placed Joest Porsche spun at Tertre Rouge, as he was going onto the long back straight.
 With heavy damage to the right-hand side, he lost ten laps limping back to the pits and getting repairs.
 With no spare langheck tail sections, they had to modify the undertray to take a standard tail.